sanjanamanthi/Detection_alert_AI_System/README.md

 ## License

-This project is provided as-is for educational and security purposes.
+This project is for educational and security purposes.

 ## Credits